gromadco/Talking-Companion-iOS/README.md

 # Talking Companion

-An app that describes places nearby.
+An app that announces places nearby.

 ## How to Build